Orwellian-225/Ivy/README.md

 # Ivy

-Ivy is an artefact management system, that can be used as a project management system.
+Ivy is an artefact management system designed to help collaborate and manage the many files, requirements, documents, builds and other such artefacts that are created in the software development process.